mansurmansur/note-taking-app/README.md

 # Note Taking application

 This is a web note taking application.
 The frontend of the application is coded in HTML, CSS & Vanilla JS.
+The application is deployed on Netlify server and for the backend it gets and adds data to a JSON mock api that is hosted on Render server.

 ## app functionalities